virtualcitySYSTEMS/map-ui/documentation/UI_CONFIG.md

 # UI Config
 The UI configuration is meant to provide means to configure certain aspects of the UI, for instance the primary theme color or the logo used.
-UI configuration is context sensitive and may be overridden in later contexts.
-Within a contexts configuration, the UI configuration is provided by an Array of configuration items, which in turn is mapped to an `OverrideCollection` on the `VcsUiApp` called `uiConfig`.
+UI configuration, as all configuration parts, is depending on the currently loaded modules and may be overridden.
+Within a VcsModule configuration, the UI configuration is provided by an Array of configuration items, which in turn is mapped to an `OverrideCollection` on the `VcsUiApp` called `uiConfig`.
 Each entry provides a `name` (aka key) and `value` for the configuration.
 To override a